Get exclusive premium content! Sign up for a membership now!

 With the Browning Bar, group sizes are consistently around 2 inches, regardless of the bullet weight or style.
 These stand to be even better when you mount a high-magnification scope on the rifle.

-For instance, the BAR is also exceptional at making rapid shots on metal plates in a 100 yards radius from a low-ready carry point.
+For instance, the BAR is also exceptional at making rapid shots on metal plates in a 100-yard radius from a low-ready carry point.
 Even better, it does a great job with rapid follow-up shots.

 With a gentle recoil impulse, it is almost effortless to keep the crosshairs on the target.
 Though the trigger guard’s cross-bolt safety is not strategically positioned for safety, a right-handed shooter can access and use it fairly quickly.